FAQs About Selling On-Exchange & Off-Exchange Under-65 Plans

 • Gold: These plans cover 80 percent of expenses and are a good choice if you are willing to have more costs covered with a higher premium.
 If you frequently use medical services, a Gold plan could be an excellent choice.

 • Platinum: The highest level of coverage available with an ACA plan.
 Platinum plans typically cover about 90 percent of medical costs, leaving you responsible for the remaining 10 percent.
-These plans will have higher premiums than the other metal tiers.
+These plans will have the highest premiums of all the metal tiers.

-Note: If you qualify for cost-sharing reductions, you must select a Silver plan to get extra savings.
+Note: If you qualify for cost-sharing reductions, you must select a Silver plan to get extra savings through lower deductibles, copays, and coinsurance.

 ● ● ●

-The ACA market may be overwhelming at first, but we hope that with these answers, you can begin selling ACA coverage to your clients!
-If you still have more questions, please contact an under-65 sales specialist, and we’d be happy to assist you.
+The ACA market may be overwhelming at first, but we hope that, with these answers, you can feel more confident selling ACA coverage to your clients!
+If you still have more questions, please contact your sales specialist, and we’d be happy to assist you.
 We’re excited to see where your under-65 health insurance journey leads you!

 Share Post